Saber212/Lab1/readme.md

 # My portfolio
-This is just a test
+This are solutions to the exercises in Lab1